 5-Ingredient Homemade Chocolate Bark

 - 12 ounces milk, semi-sweet, or dark chocolate

 - 1/2 cup sea salt macadamia nuts, roughly chopped

 - 1/2 cup coconut chips

-Prep: Line a large cookie sheet with foil.
+- Prep: Line a large cookie sheet with a piece of parchment paper.

-Gift It: This makes a great homemade gift!
+- Gift It: This is a great recipe to give as a homemade gift!
 Gift it in a cute tin for the holidays with a ribbon on top, or just pop it on a good old fashioned paper plate and drop it off for neighbors and friends to enjoy.